A Gallery of some 2024 Favourites

 Photographic Workflow

 Professional photographers need to be sure that they rapidly achieve consistent results in their work and to aid this they develop their own methods of working particularly when it comes to post-processing image files.
 This talk steps through a systematic approach that will help any photographer achieve the best image quality possible from their equipment and their post-processing and editing work.
+It is software agnostic so, whatever you use it applies.
+Throughout there are tips, and insights to aid understanding.
+The talk is particularly useful to those new to, or those who want to improve and speed up their post processing.

 Everything Except